Francie Scott, Assistant Dean

-Francie Scott is the Associate Director of the Office of Career & Professional Development, where she counsels students on all aspects of professional development and career planning.
-She helped create the curriculum and implement the law school’s mandatory 1L Professional Development course, covering career development, job search skills, and professionalism.
-She currently serves as the Director of Professional Development, where she maintains primary oversight for the course syllabus and teaching.
+Francie Scott is the Assistant Dean of the Office of Career & Professional Development, where she counsels students on all aspects of professional development and career planning and maintains oversight of the law school’s mandatory 1L Professional Development course.

 Alison Ashe-Card, Assistant Director